 Burke’s outpatient pulmonary rehabilitation program aims to help you gain these benefits through therapist-monitored exercise sessions.
 Our therapists are devoted to helping you achieve your goals, improve pulmonary fitness, reduce pulmonary risk factors and minimize the potential for further pulmonary problems.

-After getting medically approved for the program by our pulmonologist, patients receive a comprehensive assessment by a physical therapist to determine how many sessions are needed to meet endurance and functional goals.
+After getting medically approved for the program, patients receive a comprehensive assessment by a physical therapist to determine how many sessions are needed to meet endurance and functional goals.

 Each hour-long group session consists of a warm-up, an endurance activity, a cool down and an educational component covering various topics, breathing and energy conservation techniques.
 Patients also take home handouts and visual aids to help them outside of class.
 A report of your progress may be sent to your doctor at the time of completion.

 How to Enroll

 You will need to submit the results of a recent pulmonary function test (PFT) or spirometric pulmonary function exam before you can be evaluated by Burke’s pulmonologist.
 The paperwork can be faxed to (914) 597-2763.

-Once it is received, Burke will contact you to schedule an evaluation with the pulmonary program’s medical director.
-After the evaluation, you will have a screening evaluation by our ambulatory rehabilitation nurse.
-Pending approval from the medical director, you will then be contacted to schedule your initial assessment by the pulmonary therapist and be enrolled in one of our classes that meets twice a week.
+Once it is received, Burke will contact you to schedule an initial evaluation with the trained physical therapist.
+After the evaluation, you will have a screening evaluation by the pulmonary program's medial director.
+You will then be contacted to be enrolled in one of our classes that meets twice a week.

 Burke’s pulmonary rehabilitation program is designed to comply with Medicare guidelines and is a covered benefit for Medicare patients.
 Medicare has a lifetime benefit of 36 visits with another 36 available with a physician’s supporting letter.
-The length of this program is usually eight to 10 weeks, meaning a patient can conceivably attend the program up to four times if necessary.
+The length of this program is usually eight weeks, meaning a patient can conceivably attend the program up to four times per lifetime if necessary.
 Many commercial insurers and Medicaid will cover the cost of this program as well.